-North West in the UK’s top three regions for foreign direct investment projects in 2020
+North West in the UK’s top three regions for foreign direct investment

 The North West’s attractiveness as an investment destination has grown amid the COVID-19 pandemic, and it is now one of the UK’s top three locations for attracting inbound foreign direct investment (FDI) projects, according to EY’s latest UK Attractiveness Survey.